indigo-tyrian/yuri-tyrian/README.md

 ### 自己紹介

-- 👋 こんにちは、 @yuri-tyrianです。
+- 👋 hello world!
+I'm @yuri-tyrian
-- 👀 プログラミング、数学、科学、歴史などなど、色んなことに興味があります。
+- 👀 I'm currently interested in history!
-- 🌱 今はpythonを学習しています。
+- 🌱 I'm currently learning python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...